FarsBein/GitMe/README.md

 # GITME
-Allows users to create personal websites using only their GitHub account
+Allows users to create personal websites using their GitHub and Linkedin pages